A collection letter is a notification informing a customer of a due payment.

 Referring to the previous letter

-A collection letter is also known as a dunning letter as it is sent as one of the last resort in debt recovery.
-Dunning letters refer to previous letters written from a business to the debtors.
+This letter is also known as a dunning letter, as it is sent as one of the last resorts in debt recovery.
+Dunning letters refer to previous letters written by a business to the debtors.

 The threat of legal action